OpenDataServices/cove/README.rst

     python manage.py compilemessages

-Do not do not this process on every text change so as not to pollute the commit diffs.
+Do not do this process on every text change so as not to pollute the commit diffs.

 Keep the makemessages and pull messages steps in thier own commits seperate from the text changes.

-The aim is to run this process each month, but it can be done more regulularly if needed.
+The aim is to run this process each month, but it can be done more regularly if needed.

 To check that all new text is written so that it is able to be translated you could install and run `django-template-i18n-lint`